-Phony or inflated appraisal.
 Because inflating a real estate asset’s value increases the chances the loan application will receive approval, real estate investors might seek out incompetent appraisers.
 Alternatively, an investor might offer the appraiser a kickback to inflate the appraised value.
 Or instead of paying a bribe, a real estate investor could provide the appraiser with altered or overly optimistic information, such as unrealistic vacancy rates, rental rates and expenses.

-Equity skimming.
 In a skimming scheme, an investor purchases a home using a loan that covers 80% to 90% of the purchase price.
 The investor pays a 10% down payment and rents the properties, but fails to make mortgage payments.
 While this scheme unfolds, the buyer recovers the initial deposit via rental payments.
 He or she also receives tax benefits from holding the real estate.
 Even if a bank forecloses and pursues the investor for a deficiency (the balance remaining after the bank foreclosed and sold the property), it may be difficult to track down the investor.

-Short-sale scheme.
 An investor uses a straw buyer to purchase a property.
 That buyer then defaults.
 Just before the bank forecloses, the investor steps in to purchase the property as a short sale (an amount less than the mortgage balance, with the bank forgiving the shortfall).
 Thanks to the straw buyer’s default, the investor purchases the property at well below market value.

-While red flags vary by fraud scheme, be on the lookout for borrowers who produce photocopied documents that appear altered, or who appear unable to recall accurate numbers from their bank statements or W-2s when questioned.
-Also, pay attention to differences between a borrower’s education and ability to communicate, and his or her employment history and compensation.
+While red flags vary by fraud scheme, be on the lookout for borrowers who produce photocopied documents that appear altered; or who appear unable to recall accurate numbers from their bank statements or W-2s when questioned.
+Also, pay attention to differences between a borrower’s education and ability to communicate, and their employment history and compensation.
 If a borrower appears unconcerned about the purchase price, the terms of the mortgage, or the location and condition of the property, consider conducting additional scrutiny of the application.
 If the property size and location seem inconsistent with the buyer’s socioeconomic status, proceed with caution.